 - Faculty are invited to submit research or teaching panels.

-- Faculty are invited to submit Great Ideas For Teaching Students, which we call GIFTS.
+- Faculty are invited to submit Great Ideas for Teaching Students, which we call GIFTS.

-Even if you don’t stable up in the Carolinas, we welcome communication research from near and far.
+Even if you don’t stable up in the Carolinas, we welcome communication research from near and far; so hoof it to South Carolina.
 Our conference is often the first conference for undergraduate or graduate students.
 Our conference is also one that seasoned faculty often find themselves returning to (or attending for the first time) to learn about ongoing work in the discipline, to reconnect with colleagues, former students and old friends, and to meet new ones as well.